boxwise/boxtribute-landing-nextjs/data/home/home_data.md

   partners to deliver humanitarian aid quickly and fairly.
 facts_in_numbers:
 - icon: "/uploads/hearthand.png"
-  description: partners on the field helping refugees
+  description: partners on the field helping people in need
   number: 15
   image_description: heart on the hand
 - icon: "/uploads/trolly.png"